hyphal-domenico/ewallace.github.io/manual/_posts/2021-04-07-meetings-overview.md

 Lab meetings can take various formats:

 * Research update, led by a single lab member - this is most common
-* One-slide meeting -  everyone presents one slide on their recent work.
+* One-slide meeting -  everyone presents one slide on their recent work
 * Journal club - one or more lab members present a relevant paper
 * Guest presentation from someone outside the lab
 * Other - for example, a "welcome back" meeting, a "write some of the lab manual" meeting, a "state of the lab" annual-ish meeting